Modular robotics for adaptive and self-organizing furniture

 The type of applications of such robots could be multiple: assistive furniture for the elderly or for people with a motor handicap, programmable conference rooms, interactive art, satelite or space station elements, etc. We are particularly interested in the first application, namely providing assistance to the elderly.
 Thanks to a SNF grant starting in September 2014, we would like to design multifunctional and assistive robotic furniture that can interact with users, help them recover from a fall, monitor their health, help them transfer between different positions (laying/sitting/standing), help them manipulate objects, and move away from or closer to the user depending on his/her needs.This work will be done in collaboration with the CHILI lab and with DomoSafety.

-Our latest article in the journal of Robotics and Autonomous Systems (July 2014, but already online) presents an important milestone in the project.
+Our article in Robotics and Autonomous Systems (July 2014) presents an important milestone in the project.
 In particular we were able to demonstrate the following important basic functionalities of the Roombots:

 - off-grid locomotion, i.e. free locomotion in the room